Cutting carbs? Consider erythritol, a sugar alcohol also known as a polyol.

 A sugar alcohol's only intoxicating aspect is its taste.
 The sugar part of the molecule activates the sweet taste receptors on your tongue without making you drunk or fat.

 Although derived from natural sources, sugar alcohols are a chemical creation of the food industry.
-The FDA allows the label to proclaim they are natural sweeteners because mushrooms, bark, fruits, corn, and other plants contain minute amounts of polyols.
+The FDA allows the label to say they are natural sweeteners because mushrooms, bark, fruits, corn, and other plants contain minute amounts of polyols.

 In the U.S., much of the erythritol available is manufactured through a fermentation process that starts with corn and uses yeast.
 To learn more about it, check out this blog post on everything erythritol by Adriane Campos.